-Imagine taking care of babies in one of Mother Teresa's clinics in India.
-On another continent, you could teach English to children in Costa Rica, where there is little or no access to schools.
-Some volunteers may choose to work on sea turtle conservation in Ecuador or be interested in learning the basics of dolphin society in New Zealand.
+Imagine teaching English to children in Costa Rica, working on sea turtle conservation in Ecuador or learning the basics of dolphin society in New Zealand.
 A volunteer vacation is not just a trip; it is quite literally an odyssey comprised of three parts: service, learning and subsequently getting involved back home.
 Think of it as a trip that keeps on giving to you and everyone around you.
 It's not necessarily for everyone, but if you are intrigued, read on.

 You should begin researching and planning your trip no less than three months prior to the planned start of your volunteer experience.
 The first step is to find an organization that promotes programs that match your interests.
 There are many organizations that will help you through every step of planning your volunteer vacation.
 Not sure where to start?
 The resourceful website TransitionsAbroad.com has links to some of the best organizations to consider for your volunteer vacation.
 Idealist.org also lists volunteer organizations around the world.

 Once you have found a company with a project that interests you, consider the caveats and other pertinent considerations.
 You should have access to program alumni, and you should not have to pay for program information.
 Do not send money until you have chosen a project and are securing your reservation.
 If you are browsing an organization's website or program guide, you should see a detailed breakdown of how program fees are used; a reputable organization will use 90 to 100 percent of funds received towards the various costs of the program.